 Being a TV writer is a journey.

 Every “tactic” you may have heard about is useless without a coherent system.
 That is why this TV Calling roadmap exists.

 We’ve held nothing back.
-These are all our tools to being a TV writer.
+These are all our tools to being a TV show writer.
 Even following just one of the paths on this page will expand your career.

 Implementing all of them will make you unstoppable.